-- (b) Explain the main difference between mutual information and Pearson correlation. - (c) What is the advantage of using rank-based correlation coefficients? - (d) Write a program that reads the time-series gene expression data given in the supplement and calculates the Pearson correlation coefficients for all pairs of genes. - (e) Plot the distribution of correlation coefficients between pairs of distinct genes (e.g. by using the distplot function from the Python package seaborn).
+- (b) Explain the main difference between mutual information and Pearson correlation. - (c) What is the advantage of using rank-based correlation coefficients? - (d) Write a program that reads the time-series gene expression data given in the supplement and calculates the Pearson correlation coefficients for all pairs of genes. - (e) Plot the distribution of correlation coefficients between pairs of genes, for example by using the displot function from the Python package seaborn.
+Ignore pairs that contain the same gene twice.